 Figure IND 4.
 Participation Rates in the AFDC/TANF, Food Stamp and SSI Programs Selected Years

-Source: AFDC and SSI participation rates are tabulated using the TRIM3 microsimulation model, while food stamp participation rates are from a Mathematica Policy Research, Inc. model.
-See Tables IND 4a, IND 4 and IND 4c for details.
+Source: AFDC/TANF and SSI participation rates are tabulated using the TRIM3 microsimulation model, while food stamp participation rates are from a Mathematica Policy Research, Inc. model.
+See Tables IND 4a, IND 4b and IND 4c for details.

 - Whereas Indicator 3 examined participants as a percentage of the total population (recipiency rates), this indicator examines participating families or households as a percentage of the estimated eligible population (participation rates, also known as “take-up” rates).

-- After rising steadily over the past several years, the SSI participation rate dropped in 2001, with very little change between 2001 and 2003.
-At 68 percent it still is much higher than recent TANF and food stamp participation rates.
+- After rising steadily to 76 percent in 2000, the SSI participation rate dropped 10 percentage points over the last 4 years.
+At 66 percent it still is considerably higher than recent TANF and food stamp participation rates.
 See Table IND 4c for details by age and disability status.

 Table IND 4a.
 Number and Percentage of Eligible Families Participating in AFDC/TANF Selected Years